Greece in the Eurovision Song Contest 2006: Feel the Party

 Following the announcement of Anna Vissi as the Eurovision 2006 representative, ERT revealed that Vissi would perform four or five songs during a national final, titled Feel the Party.
 Four songs, three upbeat songs and a ballad, were ultimately selected and announced on 10 March 2006.

 The final took place on 14 March 2006 at the Votanikos Music Hall in Athens, hosted by Giorgos Kapoutzidis and Zeta Makripoulia.
 Anna Vissi performed all four songs and the winning song, "Everything", was selected by a combination of public voting (60%) and jury voting (40%).
 The jury consisted of Mimis Plessas, Antonis Andrikakis, Dimitris Starovas, Themos Anastasiadis, Christina Politi, Evangelia Piskera, Antonis Karatzikos, Rena Kapitsala, and a ninth aggregate press jury vote consisting of Sietse Bakker (ESCToday) and Fotis Konstantopoulos (Oikotimes).
-Public voting was conducted through telephone or SMS.
+Public voting was conducted through telephone or SMS and over 200,000 viewers voted.
 After the announcement of "Everything" as the winning song, Vissi pledged to sing the song "from the heart and give all her best for Greece".
 She also stated that she liked all four songs.